Clinical trials play a vital role in healthcare research and innovation. But finding clinical research volunteers can sometimes be a challenge.

 Together, we explored:

-I designed a bespoke training session to help the NIHR tackle specific communication challenges, drawing on best-practice examples from other organisations and charities that already use social media marketing extensively to recruit volunteers.
+I designed a bespoke training session to help the NIHR tackle specific communication challenges, drawing on best-practice examples from organisations that have successfully employed paid social media to recruit volunteers.

 The impact